campbell000/blog/content/articles/tales-arise-review-flawed.md

 The problem is that, after this cutscene, you get *bombarded* with repetitive, clinical explanations as to how Shionne feels and what Shionne is thinking.
 The game discards all of the subtlety and nuance portrayed in this cutscene and proceeds to tell you about Shionne over and over and over again.

-Throughout the rest of the game, you'll hear "Shionne is struggling because she longs for human touch, but her thorns are keeping her away from others" 50 different times, from a bunch of different characters.
+Throughout the rest of the game, you'll hear "Shionne is struggling because she longs for human touch, but her thorns are keeping her away from others" 50 different times.
 It's mind-numbing and insulting, as it suggests that you, the viewer, weren't smart enough to pick this up yourself from the cutscene above.
 Instead, like a little schoolchild, the game beats you over the head with what it wants you to think and feel.

 <div class="imageContainer">
   <img :src="'/toa_skit.jpeg'"/>